 It makes even less sense when you consider what Enterprise made out of the Vulcans.
 Missing were the logical, peace-loving aliens we’ve grown to know and love as part of the Trek universe.
 In their place were a bunch of angry, pointy-eared, close-minded racists with an addiction to spray-tan and a penchant for murder and threats.
 In the show’s final season there was a last-minute, half-hearted attempt to reconcile all of this and turn the Vulcans back into creatures best known for their inability to lie… but by then it was too little, too late.

 Maybe they could have sold the idea of Vulcan fury better if they’d cast an actual actress to play T’Pol, the aforementioned Enterprise first officer.
-Instead they cast glorified nookie girl Jolene Blalock.
+Instead they cast Jolene Blalock.
 She’s useful whenever you want to photograph a Vulcan female in her underwear (something the show, wisely, did a lot of) but Blalock’s not much good for anything else.
-I’d like to think that no one ever actually got around to telling her that Vulcans don’t have emotions, but the truth is probably that she just can’t act.
+I’d like to think that no one ever actually got around to telling her that Vulcans don’t show their emotions, but the truth is probably that she just can’t act.
 At all.

 Luckily Blalock’s lack of talent wasn’t something shared by all of the Enterprise crew.